Who are the best trucking companies to work for in the U.S.?

 Best Long Haul Trucking Companies

 Hirshbach Motor Lines – Based out of Dubuque, Iowa, with yards in Sioux City, IA, Denton, TX Springfield, MA, Atlanta, GA and Crete, NE, this company has been around for over 80+ years.
 They are privately owned, and are known for a low driver turnover rate.
-Definitely a long haul fleet, hauling mostly temperature controlled product as well as some dry freight.
+Definitely an over the road fleet, hauling mostly temperature controlled product as well as some dry freight.
 They hire company drivers and owner operators.

 They employ drivers from Illinois, South Dakota, Wisconsin, Iowa, Minnesota, Nebraska, Texas and the New England states.